- Handle your dentures gently to avoid damage. Clean them daily to prevent infection and discoloration.

 How long can dentures stay out of water?

 The gum-colored acrylic in your denture needs moisture to retain its shape and good condition.
-If you let it dry out it will become less pliable and more prone to cracks and fracture.
+If you let it dry out, it will become less pliable and more prone to cracks and fractures.